Grand Dental logo

 Source: Holley, Lettieri, & Shah.
 Efficacy of an Adjustable Oral Appliance and Comparison With Continuous Positive Airway Pressure for the Treatment of Obstructive Sleep Apnea Syndrome.
 Chest.
 2011;140(6):1511-1516.

-We always obtain a written informed consent from patient's prior to fabricationg a devince, this consent emphasized the side effects, risks, and prognosis.
+We always obtain a written informed consent from patients prior to fabricating a device; this consent emphasizes the aforementioned side effects, risks, and success rate(s).

 Device selection